 Pericoronitis occurs when the wisdom teeth do not have enough room to erupt through the gums.
-As a result, they may only partially come through the gum, which may lead to inflammation and infection of the soft tissue around the wisdom tooth.
+They may only partially come through the gum, which may lead to inflammation and infection of the soft tissue around the wisdom tooth.

 If wisdom teeth only partially erupt, gum flaps may develop.
 These flaps are areas where food can become trapped, and bacteria can build up, causing infection.

 - Wisdom teeth normally come through during late adolescence.